Overview

 What You Will Learn

-- How to install the Android operating system on the Raspberry Pi board.
+- How to install the Android operating system on Raspberry Pi

 Required Materials